Dr Preeti Raghunath (she/her)

 - Partnerships, engagement and impact

-Previously, Preeti was instrumental in securing inter-institutional partnerships, like an MoU for research cooperation between Monash University, Malaysia and United Nations University in Macau.
+Previously, she was instrumental in securing inter-institutional partnerships for research cooperation between Monash University, Malaysia and United Nations University, Macau.
 Her research report titled ‘Hated Speech and the Costs of Freedom in India’ funded by APC, is part of Columbia University’s Global Freedom of Expression curriculum.
-She was part of a national consultation with the Government of India in the area of community radio policy, the focus of her doctoral research
+She was part of a national consultation with the Government of India on media policy in 2017.

 She welcomes collaborations in areas of common interest.